gustavobap/AgendaRailsReact/README.md

 # Invoices

-This is an application for managing invoices.
+This is a Booking demo application that is concurrency safe.
 It comprises of two separate apps, a backend built with **Ruby on Rails** and a frontend built with **React**.

+## Features

+* Guarantees no Booking overlaps
+* Works with different timezones
+* Uses websocket to publish bookings to other clients

 ## Demo

-There is a demonstration deployed at http://54.232.96.60/
+There is a demonstration deployed at

 ## Installation